Online vs. On-Campus: Which Mode of Learning Is Best for You?

 Hybrid Learning

-Hybrid Learning is the best of both worlds.
-In a hybrid setting some classes may be in-person while others are online allowing you a little more flexibility in your schedule each semester.
+Hybrid learning is the best of both worlds.
+In a hybrid setting some classes may be in-person while others are online and allow you a little more flexibility in your schedule each semester.
 You will have two different formats to adapt to, but it may be worth it for increased time-flexibility.

 Pros